Contact

 * Mandatory field

-As the co-heirs are united by law as a community of heirs and a property cannot be divided up without further ado, complex conflict situations often arise among the people involved.
-Questions such as "Does one of the heirs move into the house and pay off the others?" or "Should the property be rented out or sold?" lead to differences of opinion and emotional discussions.
+As the co-heirs are legally bound together as a community of heirs and a house cannot be divided up without further ado, complex conflict situations often arise.
+Does one of the heirs move into the house and pay off the others?
+Should the property be rented out or sold?
+These questions lead to differences of opinion and emotional discussions.

-In the case of a community of heirs, the basic aim is to dissolve the community - the so-called settlement.
-You can find out more about this in a later section.
-Until then, a co-heir can only dispose of their own share in the community of heirs and sell it, for example.
+In principle, the dissolution of a community of heirs is sought - despite the house or apartment.
+This is also known as dissolution.
+Until this step is taken, a co-heir can only dispose of their own share in the community of heirs and sell it, for example.
+However, they cannot sell the house in Munich on their own.

 Tip